-That’s the kind of thing I’m talking about here!
-Taking products which, at first glance, might not seem like a good candidate for a subscription offering, and turning it into an consistent source of revenue for your business.
+This is a golden example of a company taking a product which, at first glance, might not seem like a good candidate for a subscription offering, and turning it into a consistent source of revenue.

-This business model can work with almost any type of product that a customer would run out of including nutrition supplements, cleaning supplies, make-up, beauty products, and everyday staples like shampoo and conditioner.
+This model can work with almost any type of product that a customer would run out of including nutrition supplements, cleaning supplies, make-up, beauty products, and everyday staples like shampoo and conditioner — even Q-tips!

 Creating a subscription program for your products can sometimes be complex when it comes to shipping and fulfillment, but if you do have the capacity to handle the extra orders, there’s no reason not to give it a try.